Sigma Filters

 - Software installation

-option in Sigma CLI, followed by the path to the filter folder or file.
+To apply a filter when converting a Sigma rule, use the --filter option in Sigma CLI, followed by the path to the filter folder or file.
 You can apply multiple filters by specifying a directory containing multiple filter files.

 Here's an example of running the Sigma rule with the filter: